-\textbf{Lighting Direction Control Dataset.} Collecting videos that follow the same camera trajectory under different lighting conditions is impractical in real-world settings, making such data extremely difficult and costly to obtain.
+Collecting videos that follow the same camera trajectory under different lighting conditions is impractical in real-world settings, making such data extremely difficult and costly to obtain.
 We introduce VideoLightingDirection (VLD), a synthetic dataset of 57,600 Blender-rendered videos across 3,600 static scenes, each providing 16 distinct lighting directions under an identical camera trajectory.
-As illustrated in Fig.~\ref{fig:VLD_pipeline}, the construction pipeline comprises four steps: \textbf{1.
-Scene Creation.} To better emulate real-world lighting scenarios, we design two complementary scene types: \textit{Haven} and \textit{BOP}.
-Haven uses Poly Haven HDR environment lighting together with a directional spotlight and places 3D models at the center of the HDR environment.
+As illustrated in Fig.~\ref{fig:VLD_pipeline}, the construction pipeline comprises four steps: \textit{(1) Scene Creation}: To better emulate real-world lighting scenarios, we design two complementary scene types: \textit{Haven} and \textit{BOP}.
+Haven uses Poly Haven HDR environment lighting together with a single spotlight and places 3D models at the center of the HDR environment.
 BOP disables environment lighting, uses a single spotlight as the only light source, and randomly places BOP models in a six-plane textured room to simulate indirect lighting.
-Models and environments are randomly combined to increase diversity. \textbf{(2) Camera Trajectory Sampling: } We sample the starting position of the camera trajectory on a spherical shell centered at the 3D models with radius \(r\in[0.7,1.3]\) meters.
-A smooth trajectory is then randomly generated around the model, ensuring that the camera always faces the center of the model. \textbf{(3) Lighting Direction Sampling: } To enhance the lighting effect, we reduce the HDR environment intensity by 40\%.
+Models and environments are randomly combined to increase diversity. \textit{(2) Camera Trajectory Sampling}: We sample the starting position of the camera trajectory on a spherical shell centered at the 3D models with radius \(r\in[0.7,1.3]\) meters.
+A smooth trajectory is then randomly generated around the model, ensuring that the camera always faces the center of the model. \textit{(3) Lighting Direction Sampling}: To enhance the lighting effect, we reduce the HDR environment intensity by 40\%.
 We uniformly sample 16 points on a hemisphere centered on the model, with the base surface normal aligned with the reference camera viewing direction.
-Each sampled point serves as the position of a 2kW spotlight (radius=1), oriented toward the model's center.
-The lighting direction vectors are projected to the corresponding camera coordinate and normalized to obtain per-frame lighting direction labels (Sec. \ref{sec:lighting_direction_STAT}). \textbf{(4) Rendering and Annotation: } Using Blender Cycles, we render each scene under 16 different lighting conditions while maintaining a consistent camera trajectory.
-Each frame is annotated with the camera trajectory and lighting direction, providing precise supervision signals for training.
+Each sampled point serves as the position of a 2 kW spotlight (radius = 1), oriented toward the model's center.
+The lighting direction vectors are projected to the corresponding camera coordinate and normalized to obtain per-frame lighting direction labels (Sec. \ref{sec:lighting_direction_STAT}). \textit{(4) Rendering and Annotation}: Using Blender Cycles, we render each scene under 16 lighting directions along the same camera trajectory, annotating every frame with the corresponding camera pose and lighting direction as supervision.